-Group lights up, walks out on $420 restaurant bill
+UPDATE: Group lights up, walks out on $420 restaurant bill

 "It was just one guy smoking weed.
 We asked him to stop.
 I guess he was the leader or the group and he made a scene,” Gonzalez said.

-At that point, Gonzalez said, the group started berating the staff.
+At that point, the group started berating the staff, according to the manager.

-"They started getting louder and louder, getting upset, yelling offenses to the server, saying come on, come on."
+"They started getting louder and louder, getting upset, yelling offenses to the server, saying come on, come on," he said.

 Eventually, one by one, the people finished their drinks and left the table.